Many governments helping their country’s media; SPH case no different: Shanmugam

 Netizens have largely criticised Mr Ng’s tone and response.

-Mr Shanmugam said the reporter asked a fair question, noting that journalists would be concerned about editorial independence.
+Mr Shanmugam said the reporter asked "a right question, fair question", noting that journalists would be concerned about editorial independence.

 “Mr Ng’s reaction, and the way he answered the question, I think was very unfortunate,” Mr Shanmugam said.